brian2001dineen-afk/hackathon-1/README.md

 Pong

-The main bug in pong is the AI is very janky and is to easy to play again, at one point it was unbeatable.
+The main bug in pong is the AI is very janky and is to easy to play against, at one point it was unbeatable.

 …